Testing a Workflow Version

 {% step %}

-To create a new test request, follow the tested workflow.
-The tested workflow should send notifications, create approval tasks, and perform Command Center actions.
-Start by kicking off the requester part of the workflow and verify that the workflow behaves as expected.
+To create a new test request, follow the workflow being tested.
+It should send notifications, create approval tasks, and perform Command Centre actions.
+Start by triggering the requester part of the workflow and verify that it behaves as expected.

 {% endstep %}